-An AR installation based on the motifs of "Edo Folding Screens" and "Edobashi Hirokoji Diorama"will be presented to the public near the Haneda Nihonbashi Bridge at the 5F Haneda Airport International Terminal.
-The installation is a collaborative exhibition event between Tokyo International Air Terminal Corporation and the National Museum of Japanese History's "HANEDA × REKIHAKU Think Japan."
+An AR installation based on the motifs of "Edo Folding Screens" and "Edobashi Hirokoji Diorama" was presented to the public near the Haneda Nihonbashi Bridge at the 5F Haneda Airport International Terminal between September 11 and 27, the first year of Reiwa (2019).
+The installation was a collaborative exhibition event between Tokyo International Air Terminal Corporation and the National Museum of Japanese History's "HANEDA × REKIHAKU Think Japan."
 Taking "Edo scenes folding screens"and "Edobashi Hirokoji Diorama" owned by the National Museum of Japanese History as its motifs, the installation titled "Find Iemitsu from Folding Screens, and you will experience the Edo period with AR technology" was produced by the development unit AR3Bros. using AR (Augmented Reality) technology.

-A section where you can experience these works using AR experience devices has been installed near the Haneda Nihonbashi Bridge at the 5F Haneda Airport International Terminal.
+A section where visitors could experience these works using AR experience devices was installed near the Haneda Nihonbashi Bridge at the 5F Haneda Airport International Terminal.

 *We are currently planning on implementing other projects in the future at Haneda Airport.
 They will be announced when the details are confirmed.

 [Haneda Airport Exhibition Summary]

 Theme : Edo culture